 Feng Shui Colors

-Color is one of the easiest ways to energise your home or office for good Feng Shui.
+Color is one of the easiest ways to energize your home or office for good Feng Shui.
 Color is very powerful, as it is an expression of light, and way too many spaces are starving for light.

 Knowing how to use color to strengthen and balance energy is a complex subject.
 The best is to incorporate a combination of three colors at the most, and choose colors according to the energy you need to circulate.